RingCanary/mpy-rpi-pico-w-simple-weather-client/README.md

    - Who has access: "Anyone" (for simplicity) or "Anyone with Google account" (more secure)
 4. Click `Deploy`
 5. Copy the Web app URL that appears - you'll need this for your Pico W code
+6. **Important**: Test the deployment by opening the URL in a browser.
+You should see a JSON response with a success message.

 ### 4. Configure the Pico W Code
 1. Open `test-2.py` in your preferred editor